DeepakChandola35/DeepakChandola35/README.md

   </a>
 </p>

-- 🌱 I’m currently learning **Databases like : MySQL, MongoDB, PostgreSQL**
+- 🌱 I’m currently learning **Databases like :  Mastering My Data Analytics Tools**

 - 📫 How to reach me **deepakchandola35@gmail.com**